castle-engine/castle-engine/examples/fps_game/README.txt

 Keys: move using AWSD or arrow keys, and you can activate "Mouse Look" by a suitable button on the screen.

+Inventory:
-Inventory: use current item by Enter, change current item by [ ] or mouse wheel, drop by R.
+use current item by Enter,
+change current item by [ ] or mouse wheel, drop item by R, attack (with currently equipped weapon) by Ctrl key.

 A lot more keys and mouse shortcuts are instantly working (and they all are configurable, too).